As we enter the final month of the year, here are four of the latest UK education and edtech news stories from November 2020.

-To support this, Promethean is currently offering on-site or virtual demos with a free two-week ActivPanel loan.
+To support this, Promethean is currently offering on-site or virtual demos with a free one-week ActivPanel loan.
 This allows future-focused schools to witness how a hybrid learning environment could work for them in practice.
 Request your own demo here.

 Exploring school budgets and CPD in our annual report